 by Debbie “The Rat Lady” Ducommun

-This article is from my booklet Rat Health Care.
+This information is from my booklet Rat Health Care.
 I highly recommend you order a copy to have on hand!
 Check it out at Rat Books

 Respiratory disease is the most common health problem and cause of death in pet rats.
 The most common organism causing this disease in rats is the bacteria Mycoplasma pulmonis, which can enter the body’s cells in order to hide from antibiotics.
 While antibiotic treatment can help control the disease, there is no known cure for rats.